 Accommodations for Students with Medical/Physical Conditions

-Documentation must be submitted to the Student Disability Resource Center for students for whom living in any of our housing facilities would cause significant challenges for the student due to their medical condition.
+Documentation must be submitted for students for whom living in any of our housing facilities would cause significant challenges for the student due to their medical condition.
 These conditions would include disabilities or chronic medical conditions that substantially limit a major life activity, which may inhibit a student's ability to live in any of our housing accommodation options.

-University Housing works with students who meet the following criteria:
+University Housing has previously worked with students who met the following criteria:

-- The student has documented disability or chronic medical condition.
+- The student had documented disability or chronic medical condition.
 Examples of the conditions that we have worked with in the past are:

 - Physical – Spinal Cord Injury, Traumatic Brain Injury, Orthopedic disabilities